katyukha/odoo-helper-scripts/README.md

 - Easily manage few instances of odoo that ran on same machine
 - High usage of virtual env for isolation purpose
-- Easy way to install from git repositories
+- Easy addons installation
-    - Automatiacly resolve dependencies (oca_dependencies.txt, requirements.txt)
+    - Automatiacly resolve and fetch dependencies (oca\_dependencies.txt, requirements.txt)
-    - Specific format of dependencies: [odoo_requirements.txt](#syntax-of-odoo_requirementstxt)
+    - Specific file format to track addon dependencies: [odoo\_requirements.txt](#syntax-of-odoo_requirementstxt)
+    - installation from git repositories
-- Ability to fetch addons from Mercurial repositories
+    - installation from Mercurial repositories (experimental)
-- Easy mechanism to fetch addons from any git repo
-- Easy mechanism to fetch python dependency from PyPI or any vcs
+    - installation of python dependencies from PyPI or any vcs
-- Supports fetching dependencies for addons (incuding OCA dependencies and PIP requirements)
+    - shortcuts that simplifies fetching addons from [OCA](https://github.com/OCA) or [github](https://github.com)
 - Supports odoo versions: 7.0, 9.0, 10.0
 - Also should work with odoo 11.0 (including python3 install)
+- OS support:
+    - On Ubuntu should work nice
+    - Also should work on debian based systems, but may be some troubles with installarion of dependencies.
+    - Other linux systems - in mos cases should work, but system dependecies must be installed manualy.

 ## Install (user space)